5 big fat myths about umbrella company working

-Any “umbrella” provider promising up to 90% take home pay is most likely to be a contractor loan scheme.
-HMRC are clear that they regard such schemes as tax avoidance so getting involved with one could land you in seriously hot water with the tax man.
+Any “umbrella” provider promising up to 90% take home pay is highly likely to be a tax avoidance scheme in the guise of an umbrella company.
+The most prevalent arrangements include contractor loan schemes and more recently mini umbrella company fraud.
+HMRC are clear that they regard such activities as tax avoidance so getting involved with one could land you in seriously hot water with the tax man, so a massive BEWARE!

 This is something that the unions and certain elements of the press love to jump upon.
 Most commonly they misrepresent the Umbrella rate as the worker’s “top line”.